Male Breast Reduction (Gynecomastia Surgery) Procedure Guide

 - Any foul-smelling discharge or pus that is coming from the drains or incision site

-- An increasing amount of pain that is not going away after taking painkillers.
+- An increasing amount of pain that does not reduce after taking painkillers.

 If there is a disruption to the blood supply around the nipples or breast, it may damage the skin, fat or tissue around it.
-If the disruption is large enough the blood supply can be lost.
+If the disruption is large enough, the area can lose blood supply.
 A loss of blood supply can lead to a condition called ‘necrosis’, whereby the affected area can die, leading to tissue death, nipple or skin loss.
 If this occurs, patients may need to have a small operation to remove the dead skin or tissue.
-This complication is very rare but is much more likely to occur if patients are a smoker.
-This is one of the reasons why patients are advised to stop smoking and using all nicotine products for at least 6 weeks before and after surgery.
+This complication is infrequent but is much more likely to occur if patients are a smoker.
+This is why patients are advised to stop smoking and stop using all nicotine products for at least 6 weeks before and after surgery.

 General surgical risks